Alun Wyn Jones: Club career

+Swansea and Ospreys

 Jones played for Swansea RFC while in the Ospreys Academy.
 Jones made his Ospreys debut on 4 September 2005 in a 22–20 win over Leinster and having made several appearances as a replacement, Jones made his first Ospreys start against Border Reivers later that month.

 After a disappointing first season in which Ospreys finished 6th in the 2005–06 Celtic League, Jones went on to win the 2006–07 Celtic League title, the first trophy of his career.

 Jones played in the 2008 Anglo-Welsh Cup final against Leicester, scoring the second try as Ospreys ran out 6–23 winners.

 On 23 August 2010, the Ospreys announced that Jones would succeed Welsh teammate Ryan Jones as club captain for the 2010–11 season.
 The decision was made, in part, so Ryan Jones could concentrate on the national captaincy during a busy World Cup year.

 On 9 December 2016, Jones broke the Ospreys' record for the highest try scoring forward as he touched down for his 21st try.

+Toulon

+On 7 July 2023, Jones would sign for French team Toulon as a cover during the 2023 Rugby World Cup held in France.
+On 18 November, he would be made captain for the last match of his career in a Top14 match against Clermont.
+He received a standing ovation from the crowd.

+Barbarians

+On 28 May 2023, Jones captained the Barbarians to a 48-42 victory over a World XV.
+Three days later, Jones played for both the Barbarians and Swansea RFC, swapping teams at half-time, in a game at the St Helen's ground, celebrating Swansea's 150th anniversary.

+On 4 November 2023, Jones played for the Barbarians against Wales at the Principality Stadium.
+Jones captained the Barbarians, scored a try, and was named man of the match, despite losing 49-26.